AndrewVieira/web-calculator/README.md

 # Web Calculator
-A basic calculator made using React.
+A basic calculator made using ReactJS.
 Try it here: https://andrewvieira.github.io/web-calculator/

 ### To Do
-- Show the previous number and operator are being used for the current operation
+- Show the previous number and operator that are being used for the current operation

 ### Bugs
 - None known at the moment